-On and on and on it goes, with polarities and splits and things to make sure we know that as much as we may be similar, we’re also verrrry different – and yet the same.
-And yet unique.
+On and on and on it goes, with polarities and divisions to ensure that we know that as much as we may be similar, we’re also verrrry different – and yet the same.
+And yet Unique.
 And yet One.
-And yet individual (person, nation, continent).
-And yet community.
+And yet Individual (person, nation, continent).
+And yet Community.

 Individuality?
 Unity?
-So which one is it?
+Which one is it?
 Because the ping-pong of this sing-song is driving us crazy.

 Maybe you live in Brexit.
 Or Cameroon.
 Or Ohio.
-But oh how I hope that the sky over there stays where it is, because my air belongs to my nation and my people and my ideas and language and food and friends and family and so on …
+But oh how I hope that the sky over there stays where it is, because my air belongs to my nation and my people and my ideas, language, food, friends, family, and so on.

-But since when did one flower force another to adapt to its fragrance within the Flower species – or force it not to if it wanted to organically infuse something new?
+But since when did one flower force another to adapt to its fragrance within the Flower species?

-But what if Man is bits of all and then some?
-What if the smallest granules of Me are also You and She and He and They and We – and that none of this diminishes us individually?
-How can we help ourselves to soften these edges just enough that we can all co-exist without imposing our embedded fear of identity loss?
+But what if every human is bits of all and then some?
+What if the smallest granules of Me are also embedded in You and She and He and They and We?
+And what if this collective symphony doesn’t diminish us individually?
+Maybe we need to soften our perceptual edges just enough to see that we can co-exist Individually and Collectively, without imposing our fear of identity loss on anybody.

 Genetics tells us that about 99% of everyone is the same.
-So in that infinitesimal 1% or our 7.whatever billions does the fate of our ego remain.
+So in that infinitesimal 1% of our 7.8 billion does the fate of our Ego remain.
 And still more stirring: what if all these bits of “us” scattered about Planet E – Planet WE – are part of a still greater universal dust that seeded us when Earth was formed from fragments of explosive star matter gazillions of years before?
 Would that put this fractured notion of WE into a more acceptable visual of Humanity?

 Our Global Identity Crisis is at a slippery slope.
 Tech Connect has also spawned Disconnect – and in this “prearranged marriage” of Life On Earth there surfaces understandably long-held cultural resentments that have further escalated, exacerbated by social media which casts it all in full view of the troubled side of our “Global Selfie”.